wdi-sg/gitbook-2018/README.md

 0. request a 1-on-1 with the __Instructor__

 ### Journalling
 This is optional but recommended.
 You should keep a Journal!
 It can be anything: a blog, a Medium series, a Word doc or literally a physical journal.
 The point is that at the end of each day you should take 15 minutes to write down a reflection on what you've learnt today.
 What you enjoyed?
 What you found difficult?
 And anything else you'd like to put on paper.
-Later down the course this will be a great tool to help you realise just how far you've progressed and boost your confidence to keep going.
+Later down the course this will be a great tool to help you realize just how far you've progressed and boost your confidence to keep going.

 ---
 ## Licensing